Looking for budget travel tips as a teacher? I’ve got you covered!

 4. Teacher Discounts

-There are so many teacher discounts offerred through various organizations.
+There are so many teacher discounts offered through various organizations.

 AFT and NEA (The two largest teacher unions in the United States) have several travel deals for members on their membership portal.
 These include discounts on airfare, hotels, car rentals, and more.

 ISIC is the acronym for the organization that provides International Teacher ID Cards.
-This website is full of teacher travel discounts that you can receive accross the world.
+This website is full of teacher travel discounts that you can receive across the world.

 5. Public Transportation